siberianfox/g2wiki/TinyG-v9-Hardware.md

 * Molex 08-50-0134     crimp terminal (4 required per plug)

 ### Limit Switch Connectors
 The homing/limit switches are brought in on 4 position terminal blocks for X, Y and Z axes.
-The pinout is labeled on the bottom silkscreen and (from top to bottom) is: (1) ground, (2) 3.3v, (3) min in, (4) max in.
+The pinout is labeled on the bottom silkscreen and (from top to bottom):
+* (1) ground
+* (2) 3.3v
+* (3) min in
+* (4) max in

 The switch inputs are designed for standard "dry" switches but will accommodate opto or other active inputs as long as they do not exceed 3.3v.
-These signals are conditioned with and RC network (2.7K / 0.47 uF) and have ESD protection.
+These signals are conditioned with an RC network (2.7K / 0.47 uF) and have ESD protection.

 The X, Y, Z inputs are also available to a 2x13 dual inline 0.100" header.
 The header also provides  Amin, Amax and a safety interlock inputs.
+The header footprint is large enough to accommodate oversized headers such as box and latching headers.

 ### Spindle and Coolant Output Signals

 These output signals are available on a terminal block and also on a 2x6 dual inline 0.100" header.
+The header footprint accommodates box and latching headers.

 These signals are buffered and may be driven at either 3.3v or 5v, depending on the setting of a jumper on the board.

 * Spindle On/Off
 * Spindle Direction